 - Faculty webpages: Faculty webpages are maintained by the library.
 Each faculty member has a page on the bc.edu domain with a biography and basic information, with a link to a page in the SelectedWorks system which contain lists of publications and professional activities.

 - Social Science Research Network (SSRN): This subject repository is an important venue for new legal scholarship.
-The library can assist faculty members in posting their work to SSRN.
+Faculty have several options for posting to SSRN: you can post directly to SSRN, you can email Avi Bauer to have a specifc item posted to SSRN, or you can use this form to request that the library post new articles to SSRN when we learn that they have been published.
 All BC Law articles in SSRN, whether posted by the library or by the faculty member, are included in the Boston College Law School Legal Studies Research Paper Series.

-If you have any questions or concerns about any of the above, or if there are changes that need to be made to your faculty webpage, please contact Nick Szydlowski (firstname.lastname@example.org, 617-552-4474).
+If you have any questions or concerns about any of the above, or if there are changes that need to be made to your faculty webpage, please contact Avi Bauer (email@example.com, 617-552-8602).

 Submitting to Law Reviews

-If you experience issues connecting to ExpressO or Scholastica, or if you have any other questions or concerns about either service, please contact Nick Szydlowski (email@example.com, 617 522-4474).
+If you experience issues connecting to Scholastica, or if you have any other questions or concerns about the service, please contact Avi Bauer (firstname.lastname@example.org, 617-522-8602).

 Submitting Course Reserves

 The Law Library manages course reserves for Law School courses.
 The library automatically places on reserve any required titles ordered through the Law School Bookstore.
-If you would like to have additional material placed on reserve for your course, please contact Katie Lewis at firstname.lastname@example.org.
+If you would like to have additional material placed on reserve for your course, please contact Melissa Grasso at email@example.com.

 Please submit your course reserve lists as soon as possible before the start of each semester.
 Some items may need to be ordered, recalled, scanned, or downloaded, which can cause a delay between the time the list is received and the time the materials are available for student use.